Maltman’s Green School

 Academically, headmistress, Mrs Walker, places great importance on STEAM and the girls have a brand new STEAM lab to aid their studies, alongside a fully equipped science lab, IT suite, Art and Design Technology area with fun additions like pottery room and kiln, a lovely cosy library with curved leaded windows looking out onto the lawn, dedicated music classrooms and practise rooms, and a multi-purpose performance hall.

 The grounds themselves are well kept and pretty, and the relative compactness of the unified site makes it ideal for the nursery, pre-prep and prep school children to mingle.
 Worth noting that the Little Malties Day Care girls make use of the prep facilities (within reason – I’m guessing the Bunsen burners are off limits!).

 Plenty of ensembles and choirs, with most girls learning at least one instrument.
 There’s also an orchestra, which is unusual for a prep school of this size (grade 2 and higher to play in it, for everyone’s sanity).
 Handbells is also enthusiastically taken up here – there’s an invitation only ‘Maltman’s Belles’ in Y5 & 6.

 If you want your daughter to move on to some of the top local independent and grammar schools, you’re in the right place.
 Though Maltman’s is non-selective, the academic results are strong, with specialist teaching and a focus on personalised learning that allows the girls to forge ahead.
 There’s a modern approach to the curriculum with regular STEAM lessons for Prep girls and classes in verbal and non-verbal reasoning.
 There’s excellent learning support here too, with the SEN Coordinator both a teacher and an Educational Psychologist.
-Last year, a record 84% of Maltman’s girls passed their 11+ exam, making them eligible for a grammar school place in September.
+This year, 82% of Maltman’s girls passed their 11+ exam, making them eligible for a grammar school place in September, and there was a record 20 scholarships offered to independent senior schools.
 Senior school offers this year include Beaconsfield High School, Dr Challoner’s High School, Wycombe Abbey, Berkhamstead, Cheltenham Ladies College and Downe House.